cs480x-21c/04-Remix/README.md

 Design Achievements
 ---
  - Utilizied more varied color scheme more appropriate for cateogorical data.
 In addition this color scheme was checked specifically to be easily viewable by those with colorblindness
+ - Incorporated animations for transitions between different pie charts while selecting different years.
+This allows users to easily track the changes of size in pie slices as they move between years

 Tech Achievements
 ---
+ - Incorporated tooltips that show up when the mouse cursor is hovered over a particular pie slice, showing a more detailed breakdown of the rating information for each category of rating.
+This was information that was not present in the original visualization and had to be obtained by manipulating the original dataset.

 Resources/Tutorials Consulted